mastermobin/GodotInAppBillingForCafebazaar/README.md

 **Note : The second signals param will be a string consisting "Null" value if operation is not successful, so check the results at the first step.**
 # Java Classes
-if you add some android modules and have your own custom template so use our java classes to combine your template and ours Compile instructions for android modules available on Godot Documentation
+If you have added some android modules, and have your own custom templates, use our java classes to combine your template and ours.
+Compile instructions for android modules are available in [Godot Documentation](http://docs.godotengine.org/en/3.0/development/compiling/compiling_for_android.html).